kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7571-support-pod-level-resources/README.md

   * Apply recommendations at the pod level
 * Thoroughly document the new feature, focusing on areas that change default behaviors, in the [VPA documentation](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler/docs).

+### Non-Goals

+* Since the latest VPA does not support `initContainers` ([the native way to use sidecar containers](https://kubernetes.io/blog/2023/08/25/native-sidecar-containers/)), this AEP does not aim to implement support for them.
+Support for `initContainers` may be explored in future proposals.
+At the same time, other non-native sidecar containers defined in the Pod `spec.containers` should be included by default in the calculation of pod-level recommendations when a pod-level resources stanza is present.

 ## Design Details

 ### Notes/Constraints/Caveats